[ Webinar ] 🏭 New mandatory UIMM agreement for 2024? What is it and how to respond as soon as possible!👷 [ Wednesday, June 7 at 11:30 a.m. ]

 Here are the steps you could follow to build your trade and competency framework:

-Identify the jobs and skills that are relevant to your organization.
-This can be done using tools such as job and skill analyses, employee surveys, one-on-one interviews with human resources managers and industry professionals.
+Identify the professions and skills that are relevant to your organization.
+This can be done using tools such as job and skills analyses, employee surveys, one-on-one interviews with HR managers and industry professionals.

-Develop detailed trade descriptions and competency lists for each trade and skill level, using reliable sources such as occupational standards, training manuals and industry publications.Use reliable sources such as occupational standards, training manuals and industry publications.
+Write detailed job descriptions and skills lists for each trade and skill level, using reliable sources such as occupational standards, training manuals and industry publications.Use reliable sources such as occupational standards, training manuals and industry publications.

-Implement a competency management system to store and manage repository datausing tools such as databases, competency management software or online platforms.
+Implement a skill management system to store and manage repository datausing tools such as databases, competency management software or online platforms.

 Conduct periodic assessments to ensure that the data in the repository is current and reflects the skill needs of your organization.

-Communicate and share repository information with employees with employees, human resources managers and other stakeholders, using tools such as intranets, newsletters and business meetings.
+Communicate and share repository information with employees, human resources managers and other stakeholders, using tools such as intranets, newsletters and work meetings.

 How to associate a skills repository with production positions?